actyx-contrib/actyx-http-connector/README.md

 The connector provides hooks you can use to influence the behaviour of the underlying HTTP server/web framework, [Express](https://expressjs.com/).
 You can use these hooks to ...

-* ... add middlewares like body-parsers or authentication
+* ... add middlewares like encryption, body-parsers or authentication
 * ... add static file resources
 * ... provide additional routes or catch-all route handlers